a00908270/masterthesis/thesis.md

 ## Sequence Diagram

 Figure \ref{img.training_sequence} shows the sequence diagram of a neural network training process and which microservices are involved in the communication.
-The *vinnsl service* is the main communication hub that is enables access to the neural network object and all of its data and also provides interfaces to update it.
+The *vinnsl service* is the main communication hub that enables access to the neural network object and all of its data and also provides interfaces to update it.
 The *vinnsl storage service* most importantly stores necessary binary data used by the neural network objects.
-On the one hand that are tables and pictures on the other hand the binary (trained) *Deeplearning4J* model.
+On one hand that are tables and pictures on the other hand the binary (trained) *Deeplearning4J* model.
 The *vinnsl worker service* has the role of training the neural networks models.

 ### Sequence of Training